 “How I longed to be Japanese!” says Taylor.
 “How I wished I was normal.”

 With her parents’ encouragement, Taylor began writing letters to God about her conflicting feelings.
+She put her feelings into words.
 Unloading her experience and emotions on God, she was surprised to discover how willing He was to listen and to bring her to a place of healing, and—ultimately—joy.

 Do you love a missionary or a missionary kid?
 Here are a few questions you can ask that may help them put their feelings into words.